 Register for Camp

 Girls may attend 1-4 weeks.
 They do not have to attend the entire camp in order to accommodate family vacations, summer school, or other activities.
-Registration is not open at this time, however, you may sign up on our interest list to be informed of any news about the program and when registration is open.
+The camp is open to all girls ages 10-14 who have transportation to and from our camp.